Funding Opportunities

 There are two steps to the application process: First, agencies within the NC BoS CoC must submit Project Applications to the CoC for review by the Project Review Committee and approval by the Steering Committee.
 Project Applications approved by the Steering Committee are then, as a second step, submitted by applicants to the NC ESG Program Office at NC DHHS for their review and final approval.

 This page is for NC Balance of State CoC-specific information.
-Information about the ESG Program application process with the NC ESG Program Office at NC DHHS can be found here.
+Information about the ESG Program application process with the NC ESG Office at NC DHHS can be found here.

 NC BoS CoC ESG Program Funding Priorities